hhphuc/coding-challenge-backend-advanced/README.md

    - Implement a basic API Key authentication.
    - Role-based access control with two roles: `admin` and `public`.
 Admins have full access, while public users have limited access.

-5. **Bonus**: Unit Testing with Jest
+5. **Unit Testing with Jest**

    - Write unit tests focusing on critical business logic.

-6. **Bonus**: Replace In-Memory Store(s) with MongoDB.
-7. **Bonus**: Integrate a queue system for asynchronous airdrop processing and batch airdrop processing.
+6. **Bonus**: Integrate a queue system for asynchronous airdrop processing and batch airdrop processing.
-8. **Bonus**: Implement airdrop function with smart contract interaction using Ethers.js / Web3.js.
+7. **Bonus**: Implement airdrop function with smart contract interaction using Ethers.js.

 ## Requirements

 - TypeScript and ES6+ code.
 - Emphasis on maintainability and understandable code structure.
 - Flexibility to modify the provided starter code.
-- For bonus objectives, a brief explanation of your solution and design choices is sufficient.
-Implementation is a plus.

 ## Evaluation Criteria